0xdr30/wdisplays/README.md

 Looks like the [original repository](https://github.com/cyclopsian/wdisplays.git) has disappeared, so since GPL v3 allows I've created a fork of it.
 Not sure I want to maintain it but for now it won't hurt to have it here.

 ## Wills Note

-I will work on creating a flow between wdisplays and swaywm to automatically write wdisplays configuration to your sway config.
+I created a script to automatically write changes from wdisplay to the sway config file

 [![License: GPL 3.0 or later][license-img]][license-spdx]